 - Flink will try to acquire the number of missing slots for the desired parallelism from the remaining task managers in the cluster, if available.

-- If there are not enough task slots available, Flink will ask the cluster manager (YARN, Mesos) to start new task manager(s) - not available (yet) for Kubernetes, standalone mode.
+- If there are not enough task slots available, Flink will ask the cluster manager (YARN, Mesos, Native Kubernetes) to start new task manager(s) - not available for standalone clusters.

 - Flink restarts the whole job based on its latest checkpoint or savepoint (whichever is newer).